What is no-dig gardening?

 No-dig (or no-till) gardening is exactly as the name suggests; gardening without digging the soil.
 Once a bed is established, the surface is left undisturbed except to add new seeds and plants.
 Compost, manure and other soil amendments are added as mulch to the surface of the soil.
 The earthworms and other life in the soil will do the work of pulling these down into the subsoil.
 If you’re looking to try this out, but not too sure what you can or can’t do, check to see if you’re in one of Lawncare.net service areas.

 No-till gardening mimics natural conditions under which most soils are formed.
 No-dig gardening and farming are becoming an increasingly popular method across the world.
 No-dig gardening supports the microbes and life in your soil and therefore goes hand-in-hand with bokashi composting and using essential microbes (EM) in your garden.
+While you’re here you might want to also learn about hydroseeding and Lawn Hydroseeding Contractors that can revolutionize the way you use some of your outdoor space.
+Anyway, back to no-dig gardening.

 Benefits of no-dig gardening